 Mild cognitive impairment (MCI) is a loss in memory.
-It may also make it hard to make decisions and use language.
-It does not get in the way of day-to-day tasks.
-It may raise the risk of getting dementia and Alzheimer disease later in life.
+It does not get in the way of day-to-day tasks but can make it hard to make decisions and use language.
+MCI may raise the risk of getting dementia and Alzheimer disease later in life.

 Copyright © Nucleus Medical Media, Inc.

 The causes are not clear.
-It may be from early brain changes that happen with dementias or Alzheimer disease.
+It may be caused by early brain changes of dementia or Alzheimer disease.

 Symptoms may be:

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Cognitive tests will also be done.
 The doctor may also talk with family members and caregivers.